Argentina has several different currency exchange rates, which can be confusing for visitors.

 This move initially created a rare period of prosperity and Argentines gained the ability to travel abroad more affordably.

-But the fixed exchange rate artificially inflated the peso’s value, creating an economic ‘fiction’ that collapsed under the weight of reality, which caused the economic crash of 2001.
+But the fixed exchange rate artificially inflated the peso’s value, creating an economic ‘fiction’ that collapsed under the weight of reality, causing the country’s devastating economic crash of 2001.

 Milei’s current push for full dollarization is seen as a bold measure to normalize the economy and build confidence in Argentina, although many feel it is a risky policy, as the country’s history illustrates.